Ignite-Laboratories/Enigmaneering/enigma1/solution1/E1S1 - Point Calculation.md

         return value
     }

-Here, the terminology has changed to a _calculation_.
-Calculations return some kind of function that calculates a value when activated, the complexity of which is up to you.
-Anonymous functions can be utilized to build even more intelligent activation, should you need it.
+Here, the terminology has changed to a _differential_.
+Differentials return some kind of function that calculates a value when activated, the complexity of which is up to you.
+The terminology is intentional - the incrementer _dimension_ represents a differential data set, calculated point by point.
+The incrementer here isn't doing any  _differential calculation,_ per-say, but that's not because it _can't!_

-For now, let's look at the output timeline -
+Let's look at the output timeline -

     []
     [1 2 3 4 5]